Black Wednesday: Prelude

 When the ERM was set up in 1979, the United Kingdom declined to join.
 This was a controversial decision, as the chancellor of the exchequer, Geoffrey Howe, was staunchly pro-European.
-His successor, Nigel Lawson, whilst not at all advocating a fixed exchange rate system, nevertheless so admired the low inflationary record of West Germany as to become, by the mid-eighties, a self-styled "exchange-rate monetarist", one viewing the sterling–Deutschmark exchange rate as at least as reliable a guide to domestic inflation – and hence to the setting of interest rates – as any of the various M0-M3 measures beloved of those he labelled as "Simon Pure" monetarists.
-He justified this by pointing to the dependable strength of the Deutsche Mark and the reliably anti-inflationary management of the Mark by the Bundesbank, both of which he explained by citing the lasting impact in Germany of the disastrous hyperinflation of the inter-war Weimar Republic.
+His successor, Nigel Lawson, whilst not at all advocating a fixed exchange rate system, nevertheless so admired the low inflationary record of West Germany's Deutsche Mark (DEM) as to become, by the mid-eighties, a self-styled "exchange-rate monetarist".
+Lawson viewed the GBP/DEM exchange rate as at least as reliable a guide to domestic inflation – and hence to the setting of interest rates – as any of the various M0-M3 measures beloved of those he labelled as "Simon Pure" monetarists.
+He justified this by pointing to the dependable strength of the West German currency and the Bundesbank's reliable avoidance of inflation, both of which he explained by citing the lasting impact in Germany of the disastrous hyperinflation of the Weimar Republic.
 Thus, although the UK had not joined the ERM, at Lawson's direction (and with Prime Minister Margaret Thatcher's reluctant acquiescence), from early 1987 to March 1988 the Treasury followed a semi-official policy of "shadowing" the Deutsche Mark.
 Matters came to a head in a clash between Lawson and Thatcher's economic adviser Alan Walters, when Walters claimed that the Exchange Rate Mechanism was "half baked".

 This led to Lawson's resignation as Chancellor; he was replaced by former Treasury chief secretary John Major who, with Foreign Secretary Douglas Hurd, convinced the Cabinet to sign Britain up to the ERM in October 1990, effectively guaranteeing that the UK Government would follow an economic and monetary policy preventing the exchange rate between the pound and other member currencies from fluctuating by more than 6%.
 On 8 October 1990, Thatcher entered the pound into the ERM at DM 2.95 to £1.
 Hence, if the exchange rate ever neared the bottom of its permitted range, DM 2.773 (€1.4178 at the DM/Euro conversion rate), the government would be obliged to intervene.
-In 1989, the UK had inflation three times the rate of Germany, higher interest rates at 15%, and much lower labour productivity than France and Germany, which indicated the UK's different economic state in comparison to other ERM countries.
+In 1989, the UK had inflation three times the rate of West Germany, higher interest rates at 15%, and much lower labour productivity than France and West Germany, which indicated the UK's different economic state in comparison to other ERM countries.